s-r-engineer/s-r-engineer.github.io/index.markdown

 * Learning through building my personal projects.

 ## Personal Projects
-* **NorrVPN**: Lightweight Linux CLI tool to replace the official NordVPN client for an open source user experience.
+* [**NorrVPN**](https://github.com/s-r-engineer/norrvpn): Lightweight Linux CLI tool to replace the official NordVPN client for an open source user experience.
-* **NorrDNS**: DNS server that resolves specifically crafted addresses into the best server provided by NordVPN.
+* [**NorrDNS**](https://github.com/s-r-engineer/norrDNS): DNS server that resolves specifically crafted addresses into the best server provided by NordVPN.
+* [**NorrWGConfig**](https://github.com/s-r-engineer/norrWGConfig): tool to build wireguard configuration files for Nordvpn endpoints to use in any WireGuard client without the need in NordVPN client.
+Heavily relying on **NorrDNS** for current best server selection
-* **NorrMTIK**: A set of scripts for Mikrotik routers to integrate NordVPN functionality, enabling quick server switching by country and easy inclusion or exclusion of devices from the VPN zone.
+* [**NorrMTIK**](https://github.com/s-r-engineer/NordVPNForMikrotik): A set of scripts for Mikrotik routers to integrate NordVPN functionality, enabling quick server switching by country and easy inclusion or exclusion of devices from the VPN zone.
-* **Mikrotik Monitoring Tool**: Developing a Telegraf-compatible daemon to collect comprehensive data from Mikrotik routers and switches.
+* [**Mikrograf**](https://github.com/s-r-engineer/mikrograf): A Telegraf-compatible tool to collect comprehensive data from Mikrotik routers and switches.
 * **Beacon-9**: A navigation project to explore the physics of radio waves and innovative applications for positioning.
 * **Ultra-High Precision Positioning System**: Engineering a real-time system to calculate the target position with 1mm precision at a 1km distance for a laser based on its movement and relative positioning.
 * **Easy language learning**: Mobile app aimed to simplify language learning based on my own experience.
-* **~~Polar Reflow~~**: Archived.
+* [**~~Polar Reflow~~**](https://github.com/s-r-engineer/polar_reflow): Archived.
 It was a project to see and understand the data, gathered by Polar watches, to get deeper insights.

 ## Recommendations